-Read the Royal Society's 2018 study into shale gas research carried out since 2012.
+Find out about the Royal Society's ongoing project studying the quantity of shale gas research carried out since 2012

 The UK Government’s Chief Scientific Adviser, Sir John Beddington FRS, asked the Royal Society and the Royal Academy of Engineering to review the scientific and engineering evidence and consider whether the risks associated with hydraulic fracturing (often termed ‘fracking’) as a means to extract shale gas could be managed effectively in the UK.